Skip to content

 A wedding blogger might fall in love with a photo you shared and decide to repost it using all the credits you added.
 (Yay!)

-With a more targeted audience, your Instagram will become even more valuable for building your community and turning social followers into clients!
+With a more targeted audience, your brand will become even more valuable for building your community and turning social followers into clients!
 As you start tagging others, be sure to include a link to your HoneyBook Contact Form in your profile bio.
 As more people see your work, you can make it easy for them to reach out and start working with you.

-Not Crediting is Stealing.
+Not crediting is stealing.
 Period.

 Blog tags: